Rain, ice and snow can play havoc with water pipes. Below are tips for protecting your home’s plumbing this winter:

 WHAT IF PIPES FREEZE?

-- Thaw plumbing lines safely with a hair dryer or heat lamp.
+- Thaw plumbing lines safely with a hair dryer.
 Once the pipe has thawed, make sure to leave a little water running so the pipe doesn’t freeze again.

 - Do not open the water meter box near the curb.
 It could increase the chance of freezing water at the meter.